 A zoning scheme is in place to protect the range of habitats and species in the marine park.
-A copy of the zoning scheme is available from the marine park office or on the MPA web site.
+A copy of the zoning scheme is available from the Solitary Islands Marine Park office or on the MPA web site.
 Marine park officers are often present on the waters and foreshores of the marine park and are happy to assist with any zoning and management enquires.